 B.S. in Sport Health

-The Sports Health major is housed in the Department of Kinesiology & Applied Physiology and offers an exciting and enriching pathway toward the MS-AT degree via the hybrid 3+2 program.
+Do you desire a career in Athletic Training?
+The Sports Health major at the University of Delaware is the perfect match for students who desire a career as an athletic trainer and want to enter the environment of sports health care.
+The Sports Health major is housed in the Department of Kinesiology & Applied Physiology and offers an exciting and enriching pathway toward the Master of Science degree program in Athletic Training (MS-AT) via the hybrid 3+2 program.
 Thus, students wishing to pursue a career in Athletic Training will (provided they meet the necessary admissions benchmarks) move directly into the MS-AT program.
-A series of strategically placed 1-credit hour pre-athletic training seminars each semester will enable Sports Health majors the opportunity to gain foundational knowledge in a variety of sports medicine topics as well a become involved in observational rotations involving UD clinical sites.
+A series of strategically placed 1-credit hour pre-athletic training seminars each semester will enable Sports Health majors the opportunity to gain foundational knowledge in a variety of sports medicine topics as well as become involved in observational clinical rotations involving UD student-athletes.

 Uniqueness of Program